goodrobots/devFrame/docs/index.md

 ---

 ### Spend less time building and maintaining so you can spend more time developing and flying.
-The devFrame is a 3D printable, Open Source quadcopter and rover (coming soon) frame design.
-Supports 300-500 class quadcopter frames in Stretch X, Hybrid X and H configurations, as well as skid steer rovers (coming soon).
+The devFrame is a 3D printable, Open Source quadcopter and rover frame design.
+Supports 300-500 class quadcopter frames in Stretch X, Hybrid X and H configurations, as well as skid steer rovers (rover coming soon).

 {% include feature_row %}